usamahz/trajectory-analyzer/README.md

 8. **Monitoring and Reporting**
    - Streamlit / Prometheus + Grafana for real-time pipeline monitoring
    - Slack for CI/CD event notifications (build status, failures, nightly runs)

-##

-__I will present the detailed implementation of the CI/CD pipeline in the interview + the analysis of the case study.__